 Supporting Pupils at School with Medical Conditions

 Brockswood Primary School wishes to ensure that pupils with medical conditions receive appropriate care and support at school.
-This policy has been developed in line with the Department for Education’s guidance released in April 2014 “Supporting Pupils at School with Medical Conditions”.
+The Supporting Children With Medical Needs Policy has been developed in line with the Department for Education’s guidance released in April 2014 “Supporting Pupils at School with Medical Conditions”.

 Brockswood Primary and Nursery School statement on high quality provision and outcomes for children and young people with SEND

 The special educational needs and disability (SEND) code of practice (2015) requires all local authorities to describe the special educational provision it expects to be available for children and young people who have SEND.
-This information describes the arrangements schools should have in place for Hertfordshire children and young people with SEND.
-Please click here to read more.
+For more information refer to the Quality SEND Offer and SEND Approach.

 Who can I contact for further information?